APEX-AI/Docs/roadmap.md

 ### AI Influencer Prediction Model

-Tagger Media is perfecting an influencer prediction algorithm that can accurately forecast 60 - 90 days into the future.
+Tagger Media creates an AI that can accurately forecast influence 60 - 90 days into the future.

 ## Q3 - 2017